patdpat/slasher/README.md

 ### How to Play

-    1. Move Character with Keyboard
+    1. Chracter can be move by keyboard cursor.

-    2. You win by decrese number of frog to become less than 5
+    2. You win by decrese number of frog to become less than 5.

-    3. You lose by increase number of frog to become more than 200
+    3. You lose by increase number of frog to become more than 200.

-    4. Floating Melon decrease amount of frogs by 5 per 1 melon hit
+    4. Floating Melon decrease amount of frogs by 5 per 1 melon hit.

-    5. For every 5 frogs you hit, You'll be punished by getting 6 more frogs
+    5. For every 5 frogs you hit, You'll be punished by getting 6 more frogs.

 **So,What is The Win Condition of This Game**

-    Super simeple, You suppress the frog population.
+    Super simple, You suppress the frog population.

     Avoid making outrages frog-pocalypse,then you win!!